ovh/docs/pages/cloud/vps/cpanel_snapshot/guide.en-asia.md

 ### Disable cPanel /tmp partition security

-Please note this is not recommended by cPanel and it is in your own risk.
-Should you wish to continue with this option, you can read the exact steps from the following [cPanel page](https://docs.cpanel.net/knowledge-base/security/tips-to-make-your-server-more-secure/#harden-your-tmp-partition).
+Please note this is not recommended by cPanel and at your own risk.
+Should you wish to continue with this option, you can find the exact steps on [this cPanel page](https://docs.cpanel.net/knowledge-base/security/tips-to-make-your-server-more-secure/#harden-your-tmp-partition).

 ## Go further